 John's letter has at least five stated purposes: to promote fellowship (1:3), to produce joy (1:4), to protect holiness (2:1), to prevent heresy (2:26), and to provide assurance of salvation (5:13; TTTB, 483, adapted).
-This fivefold purpose makes the book difficult to summarize in a central theme or purpose and difficult to outline, especially since the subjects overlap.
-However, it seems that the general theme of obedience, especially shown in loving others, encompasses all of the above purposes.
-The word "love" is used 35 times (NIV), so the outline below seeks to combine these key themes of love and obedience.
+This fivefold purpose makes the book difficult to summarize in a central theme or purpose and challenging to outline, especially since the subjects overlap.
+However, the general theme of obedience, mainly shown in loving others, encompasses all of the above purposes.
+The word "love" is used 35 times (NIV), so the outline below combines these key themes of love and obedience.

-Viewed in this manner, John exhorts obedience (1 John 1-2) especially by loving others (3:1-5:3) resulting in many benefits (5:4-21).
+Viewed in this manner, John exhorts obedience (1 John 1-2), especially by loving others (3:1-5:3), resulting in many benefits (5:4-21).
 These benefits are innumerable, but the most immediate benefit of obedience by love is its protection from early Gnosticism.